iloire/watchmen/README.md

   - Watchmen monitors HTTP servers by sending GET or POST pings (HTTP requests) in pre-defined intervals.
   - You can check for a) certain status code or b) a certain text in the response stream.
-  - If site is down, ping interval will increase (10', 30', 1 hour, etc... set in config file) until the site is back up again.
-Once is up you get another email.
+  - If site is down, ping interval will change (10', 30', 1 hour, etc... set in config file) until the site is back up again.
+Once the service is up again you get another email.
   - You are notified by email by using postmarkapp.com

 ## Configuration

   Edit config.js:

-  a) Define hosts and url's to be monitored:
+  a) **Define hosts and url's to be monitored:**

 		{
 			name:'letsnode.com',